 - Quality checks run at every point in the developer workflow to identify issues as early as possible.

 - You can confidently and continuously deploy changes right through to production multiple times per day.

-- Developers can easily add new microservices into the architecture using the existing delivery pipelines.
+- Developers can add new services into the architecture with their own pipeline.

 - Your team grows to become self-sufficient in the AWS cloud environment while having an expert on-hand for advice on issues they cannot resolve themselves.